toblux/moneymoney-coinbase-extension/README.md

 # MoneyMoney Coinbase Extension

 This MoneyMoney extension shows your Coinbase wallets and balances using the new [Coinbase Advanced Trade API (v3)](https://www.coinbase.com/en-de/developer-platform/products/advanced-trade-api).
-The default currency is hard-coded to euro and wallets with a balance lower than €0,01 are currently being ignored.

 ## Features